Noun The protective, nurturing shell that enables a caterpillar to grow into a magnificent, soaring butterfly

-Chrysalis is a personal development program that uses the performing arts to help people blossom and thrive.
+Chrysalis is a family-oriented Christian youth theatre program that uses the performing arts to help people to blossom and thrive, both on stage and in their every-day lives.
 We currently operate as an independent ministry of Valley Church (10885 N. Stelling, Cupertino, CA 95014).
-Since starting in 2012, we have been blessed to perform both smaller musicals like Annie Jr, as well as larger ones like Les Miserables.

-We use the performing arts to lift up young people to be the best that they can be both on stage and in their everyday lives.
-Towards that end, we strive to create and maintain a positive, encouraging, respectful environment free from bullying, backstabbing, gossip, discrimination and cliques.
-We want this to be a place where young people can flourish and become the special and unique individuals God made them to be.
+We strive to create and maintain a joy-filled, nurturing, respectful environment, free from bullying, backstabbing, gossip, discrimination and cliques.
+Chrysalis is a safe and supportive opportunity for young people to grow and become the special and unique individuals God made them to be.

-Each student is allowed grow at his own pace, while at the same time being encouraged and gently guided into new-found confidence, joy, and skill.
-We strive to help all of our students to find joy and confidence, to learn to set goals, to overcome obstacles, to work cooperatively as a team, and to discover the beautiful spirit and unique gifts that each of them were created with.
+Each student is allowed grow at his own pace, while being encouraged and gently guided into new-found confidence, joy, and skill.
+Our students work together cooperatively as a family, as they learn to communicate clearly and genuinely, to set goals, to overcome obstacles, to take pride in their work, and to discover the beautiful spirit and unique gifts that each of them were created with.

 Every single day in the classroom is shaped according to the needs of students individually and as a group.
 We use their natural creative and playful instincts as we help them explore theatre skills and unlock their fullest potential personally and artistically.
 It all starts with creating the right kind of environment for students to develop a healthy foundation for learning.
-We utilize a variety of games and activities to help students to break through any nerves or discomforts that may be preventing them from performing and communicating in a clear, natural, and authentic manner.
+We utilize a variety of games and activities to help students to break through any nerves or discomforts that may be preventing them from communicating in a clear, natural, and authentic manner on or off the stage.
 We help them learn to open up, to be completely comfortable and confident, so they can express themselves freely, clearly, and intentionally.
+Once students can do that, the sky is the limit.

 No matter what age they are, we want to help our students to have the curiosity and the wide-eyed wonder of a child.
 We want them to be able to play, to have fun as they use their imagination and creativity and playful nature to portray heroes, villains, rocks, trees, dinosaurs, or whatever the situation calls for.